duanegoodner/xiangqigame/docs/installing.md

 # Installing Xiangqigame

 Xiangqigame can be installed natively (preferably in a virtual environment or conda environment), or in a Docker container.
-Terminal recordings of each installation option are show in the Demos section:

 ## Native Installation